Every employee wants to impress their boss. There are different ways to do that and…

 By now, most of you have heard about call tracking and its many advantages to business.
-If you haven’t, then you had better start researching about it now.
+If you haven’t, then you had better start researching it now.
 You can read about it, ask a colleague, or look it up on the internet.
 But I’ll save you the trouble.

-This is from a recent webinar courtesy of Mackay Allen, Content Manager at LogMyCalls.
-This is part of a webinar series by his company in conjunction with A/B testing software” href=”http://www.convert.com/”>Convert.com.
+This is a recent webinar courtesy of Mackay Allen, Content Manager at LogMyCalls.
+This is part of a webinar series by his company in conjunction with A/B testing software” Convert.com.
 The complete webinar can be found on this here.
 The post is aimed at marketing agencies, but marketers can still find it useful since the same logic applies.

-One of the topics that was discussed during the recent webinar was how digital marketers can use call tracking to grow their business.
+One of the topics that were discussed during the recent webinar was how digital marketers can use call tracking to grow their business.
 According to figures by BIA, $68 billion was spent on advertising to drive phone calls in 2012 alone.
 That’s how crucial phone calls are in any marketing campaign, as most marketing agencies can already attest.